-At 31 March 2019, the company had three registered directors, two of whom are Elected Members of Blaenau Gwent CBC, appointed with effect from 19 March 2018.
+At 31 March 2020 the company had three registered directors.
+Two Elected Members of Blaenau Gwent CBC were appointed as non-executive directors with effect from 19 March 2018; one of these resigned on 31 May 2019 and was replaced with another Elected Member with effect from 1 June 2019.

 One of the stated purposes of a board restructure in 2012 was for the Authority to take control of activities at Silent Valley Waste Services, and consequently the Authority is required to prepare Group Accounting statements.
-These have been included on pages 124-144, based on the company's 2018/2019 accounts as approved by the board on 29 May 2019.
+These have been included on pages 124-144, based on the company's Draft 2019/2020 Accounts, which were awaiting approval by the Silent Valley Board.